-Oil Pan and Filter-9.5-quarts (9.0 litres)
+Oil Pan and Filter - 14-quarts (13.25 litres)

 Cooling System: Cooling system was drained prior to shipment.
 Fill cooling system before starting.
-Nominal capacity is 16 quarts (15 litres).
+Nominal capacity is 18-quarts (17-litres).
 For units using either a radiator or heat exchanger (city water cooled), fill the system with clean soft water.
 Use a good rust and scale inhibitor additive.
-If a possibility exists of a radiator cooled set being exposed to freezing temperatures use anti-freeze with an
+If a possibility

-1. Verify that the electric solenoid valve used with city water cooled sets is open before initial starting of unit to allow coolant chambers to fill.
+CAUTION 1.
+Verify that the electric solenoid valve used with city water cooled sets is open before initial starting of unit to allow coolant chambers to fill.
 Overheating and damage to the engine could result from noncompliance.

 2. If engine is equipped with a cooling system filter, do not use antifreeze with an anti-leak formula.
-The stop leak element can prevent or retard the coolant flow through the filter, thereby eliminating the filtering process completely:
+The stop leak chemicals can prevent or retard the coolant flow through the filter, thereby eliminating the filtering process completely.

-Be careful when checking coolant under pressure.
+WARNING Be careful when checking coolant under pressure.
 It is advisable to shut engine down and bleed off pressure before removing pressure cap.
 Severe burns could result from contact with hot coolant.